 A community manager serves as a link between an organization and its target audience.
-They serve as the brand’s voice, tone, and moderator through community support, content distribution, and digital engagement in order to increase brand presence and trust both online and in person.
+They serve as the brand’s voice, tone, and moderator through community support, content distribution, and digital engagement to increase brand presence and trust online and in person.

 A marketing automation manager is responsible for reducing the team’s manual efforts and ensuring their time is spent on critical tasks.
-They create marketing campaigns, email funnels, and introduce marketing tools that make work-life easy for marketing individuals.
+They create marketing campaigns and email funnels and introduce marketing tools that make work-life easy for marketing individuals.

 As a social media manager, you oversee an organization’s online presence by creating a strategy, creating quality content, analyzing usage data, facilitating customer service, and managing projects and campaigns.
 You manage social platforms like Facebook, LinkedIn, Instagram, Twitter, etc.